-Drive Time – 1 hour
+Drive Time from airport to accommodation – 1 hour

-Day 2 – Casablanca to Meknes
+Day 2 – 14 October 2021 – Casablanca to Chefchaouen

 This morning we visit the the imposing Hassan II Mosque, one of the largest mosques in the world; and the old Church of the Sacred Heart, in neo-Gothic style as well as the place Mohammed V, inspired by art deco and with beautiful portals and immaculate facades.

-Drive Time – 4 hours
+Drive Time – 5 hours

 Meals – Breakfast

-Day 3 – Meknes – Fez
+Day 3 – 15 October 2021 – Chefchaouen – Fez

-After breakfast we have a little time to explore around Meknes before driving to Fes and arriving in time for a delicious dinner in our romantic riad in the old quarter.
+Then onto Fes and arriving in time for a delicious dinner in our romantic riad in the old quarter.